Matthew Krousey - Host Potter

 Suze Lindsay, Bakersville, NC

 I make pots that speak to domestic settings: for the table, for food prep and cooking, for serving, for celebrating and sharing.
 Some forms are simple, others more complex, as I throw, alter, assemble and construct with hand-built components.
 Function is a primary concern, yet I am equally interested in taking the pots out of the round, suggesting anthropomorphic/zoomorphic characteristics.
 I respond the these forms with brushstrokes, using slip decorating techniques, embellishing the surface with pattern and decoration.
 I like to think that I am creating a mood that entices interaction with the user.
 Finishing them in my salt kiln, then adds to an idea about warm and friendly pots.
-I like to ruminate that making pottery is the giving and receiving of thanks.
+I like to ruminate thoughts that making pottery is the giving and receiving of thanks.

 www.forkmountainpottery.com